Cat and Dog Vaccinations in Round Lake, IL

 Rabies and distemper (including FVRCP) are core vaccines.
 This means we highly recommend them for keeping your pet healthy.
 The rabies and distemper viruses are usually fatal following a diagnosis, so prevention is essential.
 We also highly recommend Leptospirosis due to its severity.

-Does My Pet Need to be Vaccinated Right Away?
+Why Cats and Dogs Need to be Vaccinated Right Away

 Generally, cats and dogs should start their vaccinations by 8 weeks old.
 This is because young puppies and kittens have weaker immune systems and are poorly-equipped to fight disease.
 Nonetheless, choosing when to vaccinate depends on your pet's current health; fever or some other illness may require postponing their vaccinations.
 Additionally, your veterinarian will give you the necessary information to help you decide which vaccines are best suited to your pet's lifestyle.
 Your pet's risk of exposure to diseases such as Bordetella or Lyme will determine whether or not they need those vaccinations.